lewinkoon/blog/content/writing/arch-setup/index.md

 date: 2024-03-05
 tags:
   - technology
-title: Install Arch linux from zero
+title: Install Archlinux from zero
 ---

 First, download the [ISO](https://archlinux.org/download/) file from the Archlinux webpage and create a bootable USB drive with [Rufus](https://rufus.ie).
 When finished, reboot your computer and wait for your motherboard logo on screen.
 Press `F11` key and choose to boot from your attached USB drive.
 After loading, a root prompt will be displayed.